‘A Horrible Situation’: Housing Advocates Say Virginia Policy Leaves People In Hotels At Risk Of Homelessness

 WHRO has spoken to other people in a similar position.

-Since then, she also moves around hotels trying to find a cheap room.
-She’s been relying on money from churches and non-profit organizations to pay.
+Since then, she's also been moving around hotels trying to find a cheap room.
+She relies on money from churches and non-profit organizations to pay for her stays.

 ‘I Made A Mistake’